‘My election is a slap in the faces of anti-immigrant, far-rightists,' says US’ first Turkish mayor

 He said the campaign period was fierce and a tough one.

 “It was as though the candidates were racing for the White House, it was that fierce.
-Chatham is very conservative, they are not that migrant-friendly.
-As a Turkish-American, my election was a slap in the faces of white, far-rightist Americans.
+Chatham is very conservative town and may enjoy more diversity.
+As a Turkish-American, my election was a slap in the faces of anti-immigrant, far-rightist Americans.
 But I convinced them with my efforts and pledges,” Selen said.

 Despite being a member of the Republican Party, Selen thinks the policies of President Donald Trump have polarized the American society.
 “On the one side we have white, male, rich Americans.
 On the other side, we have the white, but poor and angry Americans.
 They claim the migrants got everything from our hands.
 We had similar issues in our town.
 But I told the voters that the election of a Turk would give a small but important message especially within the Republican Party.
 When I joined the Republicans, Trump wasn’t president.
 I became entangled in the party for this once.
 What can I do?
 I could not figure out Trump,” he said.